 Groups provide a safe and supportive environment in which you can experiment with new behaviors, improve communication skills, and receive feedback from other students with similar concerns, experiences, and interests.
 One of the most valuable aspects of participating in a group is learning that you are not alone.
-Each group is led by one or more of our licensed clinicians.
-All groups for the Spring 2021 Semester will be facilitated remotely.
+We offer different groups each semester.
+Each group that is offered is facilitated by one of our licensed clincians.

 What is group counseling?

 Group counseling may be used as an alternative to individual counseling or may be used in addition to individual counseling as a supplement to address specific needs.
 Many groups are designed to target a specific problem, such as social anxiety, depression, grief and loss, or substance abuse.
 Other groups focus more generally on skill building and self-growth such as social skills, self-esteem, loneliness, anger, etc.

 Why would I want to be in a group?

 Group counseling can provide benefits that individual counseling may not.
 Groups can:

 - Help develop and improve communication and social skills

 - Help members learn to express themselves

 - Help members learn to receive difficult feedback

 - Help members gain self-awareness by hearing others